aperaltasantos/karo_website/content/home/about.md

 ---
 # About me
-I am a public health professional, currently working as an independent consultant on several projects for IAVI (International AIDS vaccine initiative) which focuses on developing a therapeutic and preventive HIV/AIDS and Ipso (international psychosocial organization) which focuses on mental health promotion services mainly for refugees and migrants.
+I am a public health professional, currently working as an independent consultant on different projects for German and international organizations.
+I have experience in communication and advocacy, project and event management and in strategy development.
+Currently I work with  [MOOVE GmbH](https://www.my-moove.de)  which focuses on health promotion and disease prevention at the workplace.
+I give seminars and workshops that focus on healthy living, with a particular focus on stress prevention and management.
+I work as a communication consultant for [IAVI (International AIDS vaccine initiative)](https://www.iavi.org), which focuses on developing a therapeutic and preventive HIV/AIDS vaccine.
+And I work for [SOPS](https://sops.de), which focuses on bringing together social projects and sponsors throughout Germany.
+I help developing a national network of organizations and sponsors as well as with marketing and communication.